Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial

-I thank Yeuk-kwan Edna Cheung, Xiaheng Xie and Yajun Wei for useful discussion, careful reading of this manuscript and important suggestion on improving the clarity of presentation.
-This work has been supported by the National Natural Science Foundation of China (11603018, 11963005, 11775110, 11433004, 11690030) and Yunnan Provincial Grants (2016FD006, 2019FY003005, 2015HA022, 2015HA030).
+We thank Yeuk-kwan Edna Cheung, Xiaheng Xie and Yajun Wei for useful discussion, careful reading of this manuscript and important suggestion on improving the clarity of presentation.
+We appreciate the anonymous referee for helping us to clarify many important issues in this paper.
+This work has been supported by the National Natural Science Foundation of China ( 11603018, 11963005, 11775110, 11433004, 11690030 ) and Yunnan Provincial Grants ( 2016FD006, 2019FY003005, 2015HA022, 2015HA030 ).